AT&T to expand in Latin America with America Movil deal

-* Number of orders in March up 8.9 percent versus previous month Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-NEW YORK, Sept 17 AT&T Inc is planning to announce on Wednesday that it will expand its Latin American reach for business customers through a collaboration with Mexican billionaire Carlos Slim's America Movil.
+NEW YORK AT&T Inc is planning to announce on Wednesday that it will expand its Latin American reach for business customers through a collaboration with Mexican billionaire Carlos Slim's America Movil.

 AT&T will be able to do business in 15 countries, including Argentina, Chile and Colombia, through connections with America Movil networks, according to a representative for AT&T.